A detailed timeline of the impact and legacy of Rosa Parks across different fields.

 In 2003, the bus on which Rosa Parks refused to move was restored with funding from the Save America's Treasures program and placed on display at The Henry Ford museum.

-On October 29, 2005, Concurrent Resolution 61, introduced by Representative Conyers, received approval, allowing Rosa Parks's remains to lie in state at the United States Capitol rotunda from October 30 to October 31.
+On October 29, 2005, Concurrent Resolution 61 was approved, allowing Rosa Parks's remains to lie in state at the United States Capitol rotunda.

-After Rosa Parks' death in 2005, public viewings and memorial services were held in Montgomery, Washington, D.C., where she lay in state at the United States Capitol rotunda, and Detroit, where she was interred at Woodlawn Cemetery.
+After her death in 2005, Rosa Parks was honored with public viewings and memorial services in multiple cities, including lying in state at the United States Capitol rotunda.
+She also received numerous awards and honors.

-In 2005, President Bush signed H.R.
-4145, authorizing a statue of Rosa Parks to be placed in the National Statuary Hall at the United States Capitol, making her the first Black American to receive this honor.
+In 2005, after Rosa Parks's death, President Bush signed H.R.
+4145, authorizing a statue of Parks to be placed in the National Statuary Hall at the United States Capitol.

-In 2006, Nassau County, New York County Executive Tom Suozzi announced that the Hempstead Transit Center would be renamed the Rosa Parks Hempstead Transit Center in honor of Rosa Parks.
+In 2006, Nassau County, New York County Executive Tom Suozzi announced that the Hempstead Transit Center would be renamed the Rosa Parks Hempstead Transit Center in Rosa Parks's honor.

 In 2010, the asteroid 284996 Rosaparks, discovered by the Wide-field Infrared Survey Explorer, was named in Rosa Parks's memory.

-In 2013, a statue of Rosa Parks sculpted by Eugene Daub and Rob Firmin, depicting her on the day of her arrest, was unveiled in the National Statuary Hall at the United States Capitol, with President Obama and House Speaker John Boehner in attendance.
+In 2013, a statue of Rosa Parks was unveiled in the National Statuary Hall at the United States Capitol, with President Obama and House Speaker John Boehner in attendance.

 In 2014, a statue of Rosa Parks was dedicated at the Essex Government Complex in Newark, New Jersey.